medeirosT/tataru-bot/README.md

     pip3 install -r requirements.txt
     ```

-3. edit main.py and add your discord bot token and channel id, as well as the role id you want to give to the users that use the bot.
+3. Edit main.py and add your discord bot token and channel id, as well as the role id you want to give to the users that use the bot.

-4. run the bot:
+4. Run the bot:
     ```sh
     python3 bot.py
     ```